 Best Winter Ski & Snowboard Jackets for Kids

-Burton Symbol Jacket
+Burton Hillslope Jacket

 Obermeyer Ski Jackets

+Our team is continually so impressed with Obermeyer, especially as a ski brand.
 Their jackets are warm, have an “I-grow” feature to extend the wearability as your child grows and lots of ski extras like mitten clips built into the cuffs.

 They’re durable too and come in bright colors and fun patterns to help your kids stand out on the ski slopes (all the better to find them!)
-I truly recommend any of their ski jackets.
+We truly recommend any of their ski jackets.

 Reima Ski Jackets